 Illinois American Water is regulated by the Illinois Commerce Commission (ICC).
 The only way that Illinois American Water can adjust base rates is with the approval of the ICC.
 The process before the ICC is a transparent process that lasts about 11 months and requires thousands of pages of documents to justify the request.
 New rates do not go into effect until they are approved by the ICC.
 Customers have an opportunity to share their views with the ICC.

-The below documents explain the new rates.
+The below documents explain current rates by service district:

 Chicago Metro Wastewater